nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Use the new meta key in the pipeline

 We can access this new meta value in the pipeline and use it to, for example, only enable trimming for samples from a particular sequencer.
-The [branch operator](https://www.nextflow.io/docs/stable/reference/operator.html#branch) let's us split an input channel into several new output channels based on a selection critera:
+The [branch operator](https://www.nextflow.io/docs/stable/reference/operator.html#branch) let's us split an input channel into several new output channels based on a selection criteria:

 ```groovy title="workflows/myfirstpipeline.nf" linenums="35"
 ch_seqtk_in = ch_samplesheet.branch { meta, reads ->